 New procedures our office has taken at this time:

 1. We will confer with you directly, but not in-person.
 We will speak to you by telephone or email, whenever needed.
 If you have the ability to use web conferencing, we can do that too.
 Please give us your updated/current telephone number or email, so we can contact you.
-You can miss important deadlines if you are not giving us your correct information.
+You will miss important deadlines if you do not give us your correct updated information.

 2. If you come to our office, we can only talk to you through a locked door and require everyone to wear masks.
 This is for everyone's safety; yours and ours!